jradavenport/WWU-seminar-2018/lab1/README.md

-µ# Lab 1: Tools of the trade
+# Lab 1: Tools of the trade

 ## Part 1: Installing things